Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Summary, discussion and conclusions

-Identifying the exact redshift where the cosmographic expansion is no longer accurate depends both on the given model universe (including its resolution), observer position and line of sight.
-It would therefore be prudent if applications of general cosmographic expansion schemes were accompanied by explicit studies of the convergence of the expansion in the given model.
-This is straightforward for studies based on simulation data.
-For studies based on real data, convergence of the cosmographic expansion can be estimated by making a model similar to those used here, where data was combined with a weak-field approximation.
+The redshift at which the cosmographic expansion ceases to be accurate depends on several factors such as the model universe, its resolution, the observer’s position, and the specific line of sight.
+Therefore, any practical application of the general cosmographic expansion should be accompanied by explicit convergence tests tailored to the data and model being used.
+For simulations, such studies are straightforward.
+For real data, a similar analysis can be performed by constructing a semi-realistic model combining observational input with a weak-field approximation, similar to what was done here.

-Even though the cosmographic expansion breaks down at low redshift, the generalized Hubble, deceleration, jerk and curvature parameters can be computed directly for each line of sight.
-Their validity does not depend on the convergence of the cosmographic expansion.
-The generalized Hubble constant, $\mathcal{H_O}$, was found to fluctuate with $10-20\%$ compared to the background value while $\mathcal{Q_O}$ was found to fluctuate with an amplitude up to approximately 4000 percent around the background value of $q_0 = -0.55$.
+Even though the cosmographic expansion itself failed at low redshift in the studied model, the generalized Hubble and deceleration parameters $\mathcal{H_O}$ and $\mathcal{Q_O}$ could be computed directly for each line of sight.
+Their definitions are not contingent on the convergence of the expansion.
+In the present analysis, $\mathcal{H_O}$ was found to vary by 10-20\% relative to the background when using the n = 64 grid and linear interpolation, while $\mathcal{Q_O}$ showed variations of up to 4000\% compared to the background deceleration value of $q_0 = -0.55$.
+These fluctuations reduced by several orders of magnitude when coarsening the grid to N = 4 to obtain a cosmographic expansion that converged in the entire studied interval.